sarahrosegallagher/school-district-analysis/README.md

 ![challenge per school summary final](Resources/challenge_perschool_adjusted.png)

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+The tables below show Thomas High School's ranking in the top 5 performing schools before and after the exclusion of ninth grade scores.
+I have included the unformatted versions so that we can see the small changes; when the overall percentage is formatted to 0 decimal points, the change is not seen.

 Initial Top 5 Performing Schools
 ![initial top 5](/Resources/initial_top_5.png)